Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

-Unlike the case for passive systems, the optimal fluxes $\jj^{\star}$ are not always the same as the forward fluxes $\jj$.
+\newstuff{which reduces to $-\dtpp^\top \potopt \ge 0$ in a closed system without external fluxes.
+This is analogous to Eq.~\eqref{eq:eprLossFE} in conservative systems, $-\dtpp^\top \poteq\ge 0$.
+Eq.~\eqref{eq:optdownhill} implies that the net production points downhill in the generalized potential.
+However, Eq.~\eqref{eq:optdownhill} does not imply Lyapunov stability in the same way as Eq.~\eqref{eq:eprLossFE}, because $\potopt$ need not be the gradient of any state function (like $\mathcal{F}$).}

-Importantly, the dual principle~\eqref{eq:exdef} implies that $\eprEX\le\epr$, because the actual fluxes $\jj$ satisfy the feasibility constraint while achieving $\DD(\jj\Vert\jjR)=\epr$.
-As for Eq.~\eqref{eq:epr-var}, the excess EPR can be understood as the cost of state evolution as measured by information-theoretic optimal transport.
+The variational expression~\eqref{eq:exdual} is the central expression of this paper.
+Its physical meaning is explored further below in this section and in Section~\ref{sec:Physical-interpretations}, where we relate it to large deviations theory and thermodynamic speed limits.
+To our knowledge, this expression is largely unknown in stochastic thermodynamics, either in conservative or nonconservative systems.
+One exception is a paper by Shiraishi and Saito~\citep{shiraishi2019information}, who proposed a different variational expression for EPR in conservative MJPs.
+In Section~\ref{subsec:shiraishi}, we show that the result of Ref.~\citep{shiraishi2019information} is a special case of Eq.~\eqref{eq:epr2}, allowing us to extend the main result of Ref.~\citep{shiraishi2019information} to nonconservative MJPs.

-Third, the precise values of excess EPR and the generalized free energy can be found by numerical optimization of Eq.~\eqref{eq:exdual}.
-This is a convex optimization problem that can be solved efficiently by standard algorithms.
-In addition, as discussed below, these quantities can be found in closed-form for systems that have conservative coarse-grained forces.
-Furthermore, over an extended time interval, the generalized free energy potential can be found by solving an ordinary differential equation starting from a known initial condition.
-Specifically, the time derivative of $\potopt(t)$ can be found by differentiating both sides of~\eqref{eq:poisson-1} and rearranging.
-With some algebra, this gives
+The numerical values of excess EPR and the generalized potential can be found by solving the convex optimization~\eqref{eq:exdual} using standard numerical algorithms.
+Also, as shown in Section~\ref{subsec:cg}, these quantities can also be found in closed form for a special class of systems (those with conservative forces after coarse-graining).
+Finally, for a time-extended process characterized by a flux trajectory $\jj(t)$, the generalized potential can be found by solving an ordinary differential equation.
+The time derivative of $\potopt(t)$ can be found by differentiating both sides of~\eqref{eq:poisson-1} and rearranging.
+After simplifying, this gives